-- Reviewing and submitting proposals to the Board on the remuneration policy for corporate officers, with a view to submission of that policy to the Annual General Meeting for approval. - Reviewing and submitting proposals to the Board of Directors on all components of the remuneration and benefits due or likely to be due to the Executive Officers, and in particular: - for variable remuneration components: - proposing definitions for how the variable component objectives are to be determined; - checking each year that the rules for setting the variable portion have been correctly applied, and are consistent with the assessment of their performance and with the company's medium- and long-term strategy;
+- Reviewing and submitting proposals to the Board on the remuneration policy for corporate officers, with a view to submission of that policy to the Annual General Meeting for approval. - Reviewing and submitting proposals to the Board of Directors on all components of the remuneration and benefits due or likely to be due to the Executive Officers, and in particular: - for variable remuneration components: - proposing definitions for how the variable component objectives are to be determined, and ensure that the variable component objectives comprise CSR criteria;

-- For long-term remuneration components: - proposing and setting the terms of long-term remuneration plans; - examining stock option and share ownership plans, and making proposals for awarding such plans to Executive Officers; - making proposals on and monitoring compliance with rules specific to Executive Officers (minimum holding of registered shares and prohibition on use of hedging). - lssuing a recommendation on the overall amount of directors' remuneration, and the arrangements for allocating that remuneration between the directors. - Submitting proposals on remuneration and incentive arrangements for senior executives of the company and the Group other than Executive Officers. - Proposing a general policy on the granting of stock options, the allotment of shares free of charge or the awarding of performance shares, and determining the frequency thereof for each category of beneficiary. - Presenting annually the drafts of the reports on the remuneration of corporate officers, on the remuneration policy applicable to Executive Officers, and on stock options or performance shares - 2.
+- checking each year that the rules for setting the variable portion (including with respect to social and environmental criteria) have been correctly applied, and are consistent with the assessment of their performance and with the company's medium- and longterm strategy; - For long-term remuneration components: - proposing and setting the terms of long-term remuneration plans; - examining stock option and share ownership plans, and making proposals for awarding such plans to Executive Officers; - making proposals on and monitoring compliance with rules specific to Executive Officers (minimum holding of registered shares and prohibition on use of hedging). - Issuing a recommendation on the overall amount of directors' remuneration, and the arrangements for allocating that remuneration between the directors. - Submitting proposals on remuneration and incentive arrangements for senior executives of the company and the Group other than Executive Officers. - Proposing a general policy on the granting of stock options, the allotment of shares free of charge or the awarding of performance shares, and determining the frequency thereof for each category of beneficiary. - Presenting annually the drafts of the reports on the remuneration of corporate officers, on the remuneration policy applicable to Executive Officers, and on stock options or performance shares - 2.
 The Committee shall consist of three or four directors, one of whom must be a director representing employees.
 The Committee may not include Executive Officers of the company; it must have a majority of independent directors.
 The Committee shall be chaired by an independent director.